Skip to content

 Three levers appear consistently in broker commentary on transition-track practices.

 Associate development.
 Bringing in an associate three to five years before transition allows patient-relationship transfer and revenue diversification.
-ROI Corporation broker observations align with FOCUS and PTS commentary that associate-driven production share is the single most predictive variable for transition outcomes (Baseline §1.3, also referenced in the four-path framework).
+ROI Corporation broker observations align with FOCUS and PTS commentary that associate-driven production share is the single most predictive variable for transition outcomes (State of Private Practice 2026 Q2 Report §1.3, also referenced in the four-path framework).

 Procedural delegation.
-Specialty procedures shifted to an associate or visiting specialist lower the seller's production share even at constant practice revenue, which moves the practice off the 90% threshold without requiring top-line growth.
+Specialty procedures shifted to an associate or visiting specialist lower the seller's production share even at constant practice revenue, moving the practice off the 90% threshold without requiring top-line growth.

 Documented systems.
-Practices with standardized clinical and operational systems reduce buyer-perceived transition risk independent of producer identity.
-Baseline §3.3, "Valuation Adjustments: What Moves the Number," describes the broker scoring of this factor; see the PPR Baseline 2026 report for the underlying methodology.
+Standardized clinical and operational systems reduce buyer-perceived transition risk independent of producer identity.
+State of Private Practice 2026 Q2 Report §3.3, "Valuation Adjustments: What Moves the Number," describes the broker scoring of this factor; see the State of Private Practice 2026 Q2 Report for the underlying methodology.

 Frequently Asked Questions#